 Chetola Resort’s development as a major Blue Ridge Mountain attraction began in the 1980s.
 New construction included an elegant lodge; one-, two, and three-bedroom condos; and meeting facilities for up to 150 people.

 In 2004, the historic Manor Estate House became the luxurious 8-room Bob Timberlake Inn, and Chetola became an Orvis-endorsed Fly Fishing Lodge.
-The Spa at Chetola Resort opened in 2009, with a heated indoor pool, jacuzzi, sauna, and fitness room adjacent to it.
+The Spa at Chetola Resort opened in 2009, with a heated indoor pool, jacuzzi, sauna, and fitness rooms adjacent to it.

-Cumberland Falls Bed & Breakfast Inn (Asheville NC)
+3. Cumberland Falls Bed & Breakfast Inn (Asheville NC)

-ADDRESS: 254 Cumberland Avenue, Asheville NC
+254 Cumberland Avenue, Asheville NC • 828-253-4085 • OFFICIAL SITE

-Another Montford area B&B, Cumberland Falls is located around 6 miles from the BRP and just a 15-minute walk from some of the best Downtown Asheville restaurants.
+Another Montford area B&B, Cumberland Falls is located around 6 miles from the BRP and just a 15-minute walk from some of the best Downtown Asheville restaurants

 Tucked back from the street, with a lushly landscaped garden surrounded by trees, it feels like a shady oasis in the heart of a bustling Blue Ridge Mountain town.